 Thus we infer that known diseases in humans are due to problems with G-rich DNA sequences that might form quadruplexes; our normal FancJ gene protects us against these diseases.
 Note that the direct evidence here is solely from the worms.

-The abstract of the paper is at: Mutagenic Capacity of Endogenous G4 DNA Underlies Genome Instability in FANCJ-Defective C. elegans.
-(E Kruisselbrink et al, Current Biology 18:900-905; June 24, 2008.)
+The article is at: Mutagenic Capacity of Endogenous G4 DNA Underlies Genome Instability in FANCJ-Defective C. elegans.
+(E Kruisselbrink et al, Current Biology 18:900; June 24, 2008.)

 And yes, the word guanine is related to guano.

 * What to do if your telomeres get too long (March 19, 2017).

 * A 115-year-old person: What do we learn from her blood?
 (November 18, 2014).

 More about the quadruplex: Triplet-repeats: Do they act through the RNA?
 (September 24, 2017).

 Another example of research on C elegans: Extending lifespan -- five-fold (January 12, 2014).

 Another post about G -- a different G: Does anyone know how strong gravity is?
 (September 16, 2014).